 People are an organization's most valuable resource.
 Effective use of human resources can create a strategic advantage for any corporation wise enough to value and develop the potential of their people.
 This course examines the human resource processes of job analysis and design, recruitment, selection, and hiring, as well as compensation, benefits, and downsizing.
-Review of significant human resources laws, such as labor relations and unions, the Fair Labor Standards Act, sexual harassment, discrimination, ADA, FMLA, and termination is also included.
+A review of significant human resources laws is also included.
 Regular readings in business periodicals keep this subject firmly anchored in current examples of these topics.
 FA